Molasses Pumpkin Pecan Ginger Pie. OMG. It was gone in seconds. Great pie for Thanksgiving. Your family will love it.

 Others agreed that this was an outstandingly delicious pie.
-It took second place at the Friendly City Co-op Pie Showdown on Saturday, November 19, 2011.
+It took second place at the Friendly City Co-op Pie Showdown in 2011.
 No prize, just bragging rights.
 Try it and see if you agree.

 - 1-1/2 cups finely ground ginger snap cookie crumbs (about 10 gingersnap cookies)